Q: What is the EB-5 Investment Immigrant Visa?

-Q: How long does it take to get approved?
+Q: How long does it take to get an EB-5 application approved?

 A: Difficult question, because we’re dealing with USCIS.
 They don’t give us definite numbers.
 What they tell us is “this is our average”.
 Right now they’re quoting about 24 months.
 Our experience is significantly less than that, probably closer to a year.

 Q: How likely is it that I’ll get a Green Card?

 A: You know it’s about as certain as it can be.
 If you invest in a USCIS approved project that does what it said it’s going to do, and you have the counsel of an experienced investment immigration attorney.

 Q: Do you charge for consultations for those interested in the EB-5 program?